Health and Wellness Research Guide

 Citing data sets

 Here is one example of how to cite data sets:

 Agency/Organization.
 (Date).
 Title [Data file].
 Retrieved from [Name of Database/Website].

 Centers for Disease Control and Prevention.
 (2010).
 Community Health Status Indicators (CHSI) to Combat Obesity, Heart Disease and Cancer [Data file].
 Retrieved from the Health Data Initiative database.

-Subject librarian for Business and Wellness, and library liaison to the College of Business, Kinesiology department, and Nursing department.
+Subject librarian for Wellness, and library liaison to the College of Health Sciences and Human Services.